 When your community is praying for you, they’re taking time out of their day to lift you and your needs up to God.
 Know that their prayers are an extension of their love for you.
 Even if your fellow CHM members on the other side of the country haven’t met you, their love for God compels them to love you and lift you and your needs in prayer.

 There is great power in prayer.
 Throughout the Bible, we see examples of God moving powerfully through the prayers of His people.
-When people are praying for you, God is surely at work in your life in a way that brings Him glory.
+When people pray for you, God is surely at work in your life in a way that brings Him glory.

 Draw strength from God through your community